-- Provide PathwayConnect administration and the agent stake president with regular updates and feedback
+Provide PathwayConnect administration and the agent stake president with regular updates and feedback

 PathwayConnect primarily reaches out to young-adult Church members who are not currently attending college, feel unprepared or reserved about pursuing higher education, or do not have viable local options.
 However, admission is open to all adult Church members.
 Identifying such individuals and encouraging them to give higher education a try requires a concerted effort on the part of all parties involved — especially service missionaries.

 Service missionaries lead the effort to identify potential students, but priesthood and auxiliary leaders help support the missionaries in their efforts.
 Continual efforts to promote PathwayConnect and find potential students ensure a successful launch and continual success.

 Existing U.S. & Canada PathwayConnect sites primarily find potential students once per year for the fall semester (September).
 Missionaries in the U.S. & Canada should consult with their PathwayConnect manager before starting winter (January) or spring (April) semester groups.
 PathwayConnect sites outside the U.S & Canada may start groups for all three semesters (fall, winter, and spring) based on demand.

-On rare occasions, Pathway missionaries may be asked to:
+On rare occasions, service missionaries may be asked to:

 - Teach local institute classes.
 (Local institute directors make these assignments.)

 - Serve as a testing proctor for BYU-Idaho Online students.
 (This is not a requirement).
 Service missionaries who are asked to be a testing proctor by BYU-Idaho Online students may choose to assist, or they can direct students to other potential proctors.
 Missionaries with questions should visit www.byui.edu/testing-services/proctoring.